Women who used Bravelle, a type of fertility drug, between March 2014 and October 2015.

 What's Going On?

-Attorneys are looking into lawsuit against Ferring Pharmaceuticals, the maker of Bravelle, after a recall was issued over the drug's lack of potency.
+Lawsuits have been filed against Ferring Pharmaceuticals, the maker of Bravelle, after a recall was issued over the drug's lack of potency.

 If you used Bravelle between March 2014 and October 2015, you may be able to file a lawsuit against the maker of the fertility drug for the money you spent on in-vitro fertilization (IVF) and intrauterine insemination (IUI) treatments.